aleks96n/BioInfoKallisto/README.md

 The generated expression matrix includes the X and Y chromosomes, however these are missing from the genotype data.
 The simplest solution, which was used for this project, was to filter the phenotype_metadata file in such a way, that only the chromosomes 1 to 22 remain.
 This means filtering out X, Y and MT.
 These can either be removed manually from the file or you could use the phenotype_metadata_chromosome_xymt_remover.R.

-Simply run this file in the same folder as the phenotype_metadata.tsv.
+Modify this file and change the path to where the original phenotype metada file is is located.
+Then run this file in the same folder as the phenotype_metadata.tsv.
 An output is a file called "phenotype_metadata_xymt_removed.tsv".
 This will be used in the eQTL analysis.

 # Step 5 - Running the eQTL analysis